 - Other useful tips: get links to child-friendly French movies, lullabies and nursery rhymes, a playlist of music for kids, and cartoon shows.

 So whether you have a newborn baby (le nouveau-né), a toddler (un bambin), or a school-age kid, read up because this article has loads of great stuff in store for you.

-But before anything else, here’s a little reminder.
-When talking to children in French, always remember to use “tu” and not vous.
+But before we go through the terms and vocabulary let me teach you how to say baby in French: it is bébé or mon bébé if you want to say my baby.
+And here’s a little reminder, when talking to children in French, always remember to use “tu” and not vous.
 This applies to people who baby talks to their pets as well.